-Accrued sick leave, not exceeding five (5) working days may be used by a regular or seasonal employee in an active payroll status, compelled to be absent from duty by reason of the death, or critical illness where death appears imminent, of the employee's father, father-in-law, mother, mother-in-law, brother, sister, spouse, child, grandparent, grandchild and step-relationships to the above.
+Accrued sick leave, not exceeding five (5) working days may be used by a regular or seasonal employee in an active payroll status, compelled to be absent from duty by reason of the death, or critical illness where death appears imminent of the employee's father, father-in-law, mother, mother-in-law, brother, sister, spouse, child, domestic partner, or child of a domestic partner, grandparent, grandchild and step-relationships to above.
+Note: For purposes of this section a "domestic partner" shall be as that defined in Section 297 of the California Family Code.